-Linda brings 24+ years of experience in the Municipal sector Occupational Health and Safety and Disability Management/Return to Work programs for the District of Saanich until her recent retirement in June 2014.
+Linda brings 28 plus years in the Municipal sector Occupational Health and Safety and Disability Management/Return to Work programs for the District of Saanich (24 years retired June 2014) and the City of Colwood.
 She was instrumental in preparing the District of Saanich for their first successful COR Audit including the Occupational Health and Safety and Return to Work certificates.
-She worked diligently in both areas to ensure a very high standard was achieved and maintained.
-Linda is currently certified as an Internal and External Auditor for the BCMSA.
+She worked diligently in both areas to ensure a very high standard was achieved and maintained and is currently certified as an Internal and External Auditor for BCMSA.

 Phil Eastwood – Fiore Group Training Inc.

 Phil Eastwood (MA.) is a renowned trainer, consultant and speaker in the field of Workplace Violence Prevention and Respectful Workplace issues.
 His audiences and clients love his professional, authentic, humorous and highly interactive style.
 “Creating incredibly safer workplaces” is his goal in everything he does, in order that employees enjoy a safer and healthier working experience wherever they are.